EMERGING TREND

 1. The Global Wellness Real Estate Revolution

-What's driving this extraordinary growth?
+What's driving this category growth?
 A convergence of powerful macro trends:

-- Millennial and Gen Z priorities: Younger generations view wellness not as indulgence but as fundamental to quality of life, and they're willing to pay premiums for properties that deliver it.
+• Millennial and Gen Z priorities: Younger generations often view wellness not as indulgence but as part of quality of life, which can affect product preference and liquidity.

 Market Reality Check: According to the Global Wellness Institute, wellness real estate has evolved from representing less than 1% of new residential construction in 2015 to over 15% in 2025—a 15x increase in market share in just one decade.

 The category has matured beyond early experiments.
-Major markets in the United States, Europe, and Southeast Asia now feature dozens of wellness-certified developments commanding significant price premiums.
-The Delos WELL Building Standard and Fitwel certification systems have certified over 4,600 projects across 100 countries.
+Major markets in the United States, Europe, and Southeast Asia now feature wellness-certified developments, and standards such as WELL and Fitwel have helped buyers understand what is real design substance and what is only marketing.

 2. Brazil: Latin America's #1 Wellness Economy

-When investors think "wellness destinations," they typically picture Bali, Costa Rica, or Portugal's Algarve coast.
-Brazil rarely enters the conversation—which is precisely why sophisticated investors should pay attention.
+When buyers think "wellness destinations," they often picture Bali, Costa Rica or Portugal's Algarve coast.
+Brazil rarely enters the first comparison, which can create interesting opportunities, but also requires a careful local reading.

 The data tells a compelling story: